Researching solutions for a more peaceful world.

-The Center on Conflict and Development at Texas A&M University seeks to improve the effectiveness of development programs and policies for conflict-affected and fragile countries through multidisciplinary research and education.
-The Center uses science and technology to:
+The Center on Conflict and Development at Texas A&M University works to improve the effectiveness of development programs and policies for conflict-affected and fragile countries through multidisciplinary research and education.
+We use science and technology to:

 - reduce armed conflict,